yogisec/VulnerableSAMLApp/README.md

 To upgrade priviledges after logging in as the 'yogi' user change the group membership in the SAML message from 'users' to 'admin'

 More details/instructions are in the works.

+Shout out to E.D. for initial dockerization of the idp.